Shortcut to Happiness: Rating

 This film is rated PG-13 by the MPAA for language and sexual content.

 Reception

 Box office

-Shortcut to Happiness grossed $686,846 at the box office, against a budget of $30 million.
+Shortcut to Happiness was a box-office bomb, grossing $686,846 at the box office, against a budget of $30 million.

 Critical response

-Shortcut to Happiness received negative reviews from critics.
+Shortcut to Happiness received negative reviews from critics upon release.
+The film was criticized for its poor pacing, directing, and acting performances.
+Variety wrote that Baldwin, "like so many thesp-helmers, lacks an instinctive sense of how to place and move the camera."